 Who are we?

-After organising private events for over 5 years, Marie Grunewald decided to turn towards the thing she loved the most: travel.
-Inspired by all the international adventures she went on, she decided to create Just Boarded to share her experience with others.
-From Nepal to Ecuador, she travels around the world to find the best trekking destinations out there and offers them to you.
+Inspired by all the travel adventures she went on, especially one in beautiful Tanzania, Marie Grunewald decided to share her experience with others.
+By creating Just Boarded, she wanted to make a positive impact and help adventurers travel in a way that honours and supports people and protects the environment.
+From Nepal to Ecuador, she travels around the world to find the best trekking destinations out there and to create meaningful adventures for you.

 Being different and unique is great, so we will always encourage you to be bold and challenge yourself by choosing authentic routes that almost no one trekked before.
-Whether you like magnificent mountains, typical villages or lush jungles, we have the right adventure for you.
-Let's wander to places you weren't looking for and meet fascinating local people.
+Whether you like magnificent mountains, typical villages or lush jungles, we will create the right adventure for you.
+Wander around the world in places you weren't looking for and meet fascinating local people.
 You will come back home with a better understanding of the world and being a better version of yourself.
 Promised!

 What makes us different ?